ddell003/python-server-vuejs-client/README.md

 ## To expand:

--setup a modal to capture user name and password and save it in local storage -set up put so you can mark items as done
+- setup a modal to capture user name and password and save it in local storage
+- set up put so you can mark items as done
--set up a description field so you can see descriptions of a task
+- set up a description field so you can see descriptions of a task